 Penalties include a Class 1 Civil Infraction.
-Businesses can also be denied the ability to register new locations or businesses when in violation with these labor laws.
-Additionally businesses can be required to pay up to three times the amount of the penalty when retaliating against any employee who asserts or who attempts to assert their rights under the law.
+Businesses can also be denied the ability to register new locations or businesses when in violation of these labor laws.
+Additionally, businesses can be required to pay up to three times the amount of the penalty when retaliating against any employee who asserts or who attempts to assert their rights under the law.
 In cases where the employer has denied sick leave, the penalty can be double the damages.

 Washington Sick Leave Laws and Regulations

-In November of 2016, Washington State voters passed into law a statewide sick leave law which was the cause of the sunset clause for Spokane’s Sick Leave Law.
+In November 2016, Washington State voters passed into law a statewide sick leave law which was the cause of the sunset clause for Spokane’s Sick Leave Law.
 Additionally, several cities, including Seattle, Tacoma, and SeaTac have already passed sick leave laws for their cities.
 Spokane added a sunset clause to their sick leave ordinance that phases out as the Washington Law starts.

 How do employers in Spokane phase into Washington laws?

 Spokane employers should plan to roll accrued and unused sick leave into 2018.
 Although the Spokane law is planned to end December 31, 2017, it is possible that it is extended for a variety of reasons.
-The Washington Earned Sick Leave Law will start on January 1, 2018.
+Washington Earned Sick Leave Law will start on January 1, 2018.
 Although there are still a number of specific points that are waiting to be defined by Washington state, it is anticipated that Washington Department of Labor will further define any sick leave accrual and usage caps during the year.
 It is also anticipated that the Labor Department will define how State’s new plan will coordinate with existing sick leave policies and the up-front awarding of sick leave.
 This article will be updated as Washington State makes their decisions and defines these specific aspects.

 National Sick Leave Policy

 Nationally, there are no sick leave laws requiring sick leave.
-However the FMLA, (Family and Medical Leave Act) require unpaid sick leave with job protection for Spokane employees that meet certain requirements.
+However, the FMLA, (Family and Medical Leave Act) require unpaid sick leave with job protection for Spokane employees that meet certain requirements.
 Employees must have been with their employers for at least 12 months previously.
-Washington employers who have 50 employees or more within a 75 mile radius, are required to honor FMLA.
+Washington employers who have 50 employees or more within a 75-mile radius are required to honor FMLA.
 Smaller employers are not required to provide FMLA leave.

 Executive Order Regarding Sick Leave

-The executive order provides sick leave for a wide variety of situations, including sickness for the employee, the employee’s immediate family and dependents.
+The executive order provides sick leave for a wide variety of situations, including sickness for the employee, the employee’s immediate family, and dependents.
 It also includes provisions for domestic violence, stalking, preventative care, counseling, relocation, legal processes for the stalking situation and other specific circumstances.
 Spokane companies with Federal contracts must be able to manage and meet these regulations.

 Compliance with State and National Time and Attendance Laws

 It is more important than ever for both large and small employers to have the tools in place that helps them track employee hours and be able to provide reporting in regards to employee hours time cards.
 In addition to Spokane’s new sick and safe time laws.
-In addition to the new Statewide Sick Leave Laws, there are many other state specific laws in place regarding employee time card and benefits.
+In addition to the new Statewide Sick Leave Laws, there are many other state-specific laws in place regarding employee time card and benefits.
 These laws have massive fines and penalties applied to them for companies that violate the regulations.

-Spokane employers that wait until after a complaint or state investigation to place the proper software in place will pay thousands more in fines and penalties than companies who take steps now to ensure compliance.
+Spokane employers that wait until after a complaint or state investigation to place the proper software in place will pay thousands more in fines and penalties that companies who take steps now to ensure compliance.
 SwipeClock provides both the time and attendance tools and the workforce management software for employers to track and provide the reports that prove they are complying with state laws.
 SwipeClock partners with payroll companies and accounting firms to provide time clock and workforce management solutions that help businesses to stay compliance with both Federal and State regulations.
 One of the most important aspects of compliance is the ability to provide the required reporting of employees, benefits, and hours worked from and audit standpoint.
 Payroll providers need a simplistic approach of one software that can service both their small and larger corporations.
 SwipeClock can provide one solution for accountants that tracks and creates the reporting needed for their clients.

 Let SwipeClock Help

-Businesses who have employees in St Paul or Minneapolis, and a growing list of other cities may have to comply with multiple conflicting City ordinances defining Sick leave accrual and usage laws.
+Businesses who have employees in St Paul or Minneapolis and a growing list of other cities may have to comply with multiple conflicting City ordinances defining Sick leave accrual and usage laws.
 Additionally, these businesses have to also comply with Federal Overtime Laws, the Family Leave Medical Act and any other national or local laws that are enacted.
 SwipeClock provides a comprehensive array of workforce management and time tracking tools that can help businesses to more easily stay in compliance with local and national laws.
-Records are effortlessly kept for years and accrual is automatically tracked and reported to employees according the state and city laws.
+Records are effortlessly kept for years and accrual is automatically tracked and reported to employees according to the state and city laws.
 Additionally, with geo-timekeeping clocks, businesses can effortlessly track time worked in specific cities to ensure compliance.